hackclub/hackclub/playbook/FACILITATOR.md

   - Explain that Slack is a messaging app and we're using it so we can share links with each other.
-  - Hacker facing directions can be found on http://bit.ly/hackserieshome
+  - Tell hackers to follow directions on http://bit.ly/hackserieshome to signup for Slack
   - 1 person demos how to signup for Slack on the projector
+    - When you are finished do the same thing as the person below
   - 1 person walks around the room to help people who get stuck
     - Have the hackers who successfully signed up for Slack to help the ones that are stuck.
 Why?
 Because you don't have enough time to help everyone